 It is important that each resulting team remain a Cross-Functional Team after the split, with broad enough coverage of disciplines to be able to autonomously deliver a Product Increment (see Autonomous Team).
 Each new team should have the authority to work on all parts of the product.

 ✥ ✥ ✥

 Each new Development Team should have its own ScrumMaster and developers.
 The new team works from the same Product Backlog as the original team, and works with the same Product Owner.
 The teams working on any given product still coordinate with each other and should share the same work environment (see Collocated Team), but each team should have autonomy to deliver each of the Product Backlog Items it takes into a Production Episode.

 Members of separate teams should continue to coordinate with each other informally, and as necessary, through the daily rhythm of Scrum of Scrums events.

 Sometimes the original team has a person who is the only specialist in some area necessary to the team’s success, which implies that the corresponding knowledge may be lacking in one of the resulting teams.
 Use Set-Based Design, Birds of a Feather, and Apprenticeship to remove the impediment as soon as possible; in the interim, the team just does its best to cover the missing area.

-Growing from one team to two teams is hard, and the rule of thumb is that you take about a 40 percent hit in velocity (about velocity, see velocity) to support the coordination necessary for two teams to do the work of a single team made up of the same team members.
+Growing from one team to two teams is hard.
+A rule of thumb is that you take about a 40 percent hit in velocity (see velocity) to support the coordination necessary for two teams to do the work of a single team made up of the same team members.
 The percentage may decrease as the number of teams increases, which suggests that it may make sense to scale only if one plans to scale big.

 Keeping the team small helps to concentrate its sense of identity, which in turn fuels a positive sense of team membership (see Team Pride).